Highsnobiety

 In this special Not in Paris edition of FRONTPAGE, we spoke to the one, the only, the Lord of Darkness himself Rick Owens for an inside look at his new collection.

-“SAINTS AND SINNERS IN DRAGGING ROBES IN DUSTY TEMPLES LOOKING FOR REDEMPTION AND TRANSCENDENCE AND FINAL BLOODY RECKONINGS,” writes Rick Owens via email on the childhood in the Catholic church that defined his aesthetic.
-Had he been narrating the scene of worshippers at his Spring/Summer 2023 Menswear show yesterday at Paris’ Palais de Tokyo, the description would have been prophetic.
+“SAINTS AND SINNERS IN DRAGGING ROBES IN DUSTY TEMPLES LOOKING FOR REDEMPTION AND TRANSCENDENCE AND FINAL BLOODY RECKONINGS,” writes Rick Owens via email on a childhood in the Catholic church that defined his aesthetic.
+Had he been narrating the scene of worshippers at his Spring/Summer 2023 menswear show, held yesterday at Paris’ Palais de Tokyo, the description would have been prophetic.

-The vestments of fans of Rick Owens' signature brutalist, extreme aesthetic are easy to spot: the measured steps of a person strapped into his gargantuan, vertiginous Spartan heels; the mid-coital clothing in full midday sun – black leather harnesses worn with nothing but ripped jeans, nude corsets and spanks as outerwear – groups of young men partnering hillbilly haircuts with halter dresses and ripped, sinewy male torsos cascaded over by long, angelic hair.
-Owens' enthusiasts, like the designer himself, don’t do things in half measures.
+The vestments of fans of Owens’ signature brutalist, extreme aesthetic are easy to spot: the measured steps of a person strapped into his gargantuan, vertiginous Spartan heels; the mid-coital clothing in full midday sun — black leather harnesses worn with nothing but ripped jeans, nude corsets, and shapewear as outerwear; groups of young men partnering hillbilly haircuts with halter dresses, and ripped, sinewy male torsos cascaded over by long, angelic hair.
+Owens’ enthusiasts, like the designer himself, don’t do things in half measures.
 Far beyond a single piece, they’ll commit to an entire wardrobe from the designer.

 It’s a radical and antagonistic style of luxury that Owens has honed since he launched his namesake line in Los Angeles in 1994.
-Born and raised in Porterville, California, Owens relocated to Paris in 2003 with his Co-Founding Partner/Managing Director Art/Furniture at Owenscorp and the famous art- and fashion-world figure Michèle Lamy.
-The brand remains independent at a time when few of its heritage do, facilitating Owens' ability to collaborate on projects that extrude his creative vision from skincare and fragrance with Aesop to streetwear with Champion, footwear with Converse and Dr. Martens and, most recently, pentagram panties for Highsnobiety’s Not in Paris pop-up.
+Born and raised in Porterville, California, Owens relocated to Paris in 2003 with his co-founding partner and managing director of art and furniture at Owenscorp, Michèle Lamy (the famous art and fashion world figure).
+The brand remains independent at a time when few of its heritage do, facilitating Owens' ability to collaborate on projects that extrude his creative vision, from skincare and fragrance with Aesop to streetwear with Champion, footwear with Converse and Dr. Martens, and, most recently, pentagram panties for Highsnobiety’s Not in Paris pop-up.

-At the show, three giant globes were set ablaze and air-lifted by a crane to be dropped dramatically into the fountain pool of the Palais de Tokyo in time to a throbbing, growling soundtrack.
-It was a nod to the Egyptian god Horus, who represents the triumph of good over evil, realized as a carving of a winged sun over the main entrance of the temple of Edfu, the sun crashing into the ground over and over for infinity.
-No stranger to spectacle, Owens' shows possess an unbridled energy that is almost always incendiary.
-Consider his FW15 Men’s presentation, where his models wore tunic dresses without underwear, giving the audience an unobstructed view of their genitalia.
+At the show, three giant globes were set ablaze, air-lifted by a crane, and dropped dramatically into the fountain pool of the Palais de Tokyo in time to a throbbing, growling soundtrack.
+It was a nod to the Egyptian god Horus, who represents the triumph of good over evil, realized as a carving of a winged sun over the main entrance of the Temple of Edfu, the sun crashing into the ground over and over for infinity.
+No stranger to spectacle, Owens’ shows possess an unbridled energy that is almost always incendiary.
+Consider his FW15 men’s presentation, where his models wore tunic dresses without underwear, giving the audience an unobstructed view of their genitalia.
 For SS14, he enlisted an assembly of step dancers from local sororities, embracing body types the fashion world hadn’t much seen on the runway at the time.
-There was the Estonian heavy-metal outfit, Winny Puhh, in wrestling gear, who played suspended upside down from the ceiling for SS14 and, perhaps most notoriously, the human backpacks of SS16.
+There was the Estonian heavy-metal outfit, Winny Puhh, in wrestling gear, who played suspended and upside down from the ceiling for SS14, and, perhaps most notoriously, the human backpacks of SS16.

 It's an energy that permeates, evidenced by the crowds of kids standing outside his show, mounting bus stop shelters just to get a glimpse.
-For a designer so often called the “Lord of Darkness,” seeing his shows is an exhilarating experience that leaves chills on a scorching summer day, sat next to three burning globes.
+For a designer so often called the “Lord of Darkness,” seeing his shows is an exhilarating experience that leaves chills on a scorching summer day, even when sitting next to three burning globes.

-Via email, days before his Paris show, Rick Owens employs his signature all-caps autography to talk defining moments, gutter glitter, and his steady-rolling scotch-tape spirit.
+Via email, days before his Paris show, Owens employs his signature all-caps autography to talk defining moments, gutter glitter, and his steady-rolling Scotch tape spirit.

 How did you first come to fashion?
 Was there an epiphany that set you off?